jake-knerr/js-style-guide/README.md

 #### Prefer to not use a hyphen before an inline description unless it is required for clarity.

 > Why?
-It is more concise to exclude the hyphen and IDEs change colors for contrast.
+It is more concise to exclude the hyphen and is already clear since IDEs change colors for contrast.

 ```javascript
 // discouraged - inline descriptions have hyphen